Watts-Lab/deliberation-assets/projects/talk_lab/backchannel_manipulation/pilot_1/game/practice/speaker_practice_pre_instructions.md

 Take a moment to think of one now.

-Remember the story should be a close call or near-miss incident — a time when something almost went wrong, but everything turned out okay in the end.
+The story should be a close call or near-miss incident — a time when something almost went wrong, but everything turned out okay in the end.

 You can pick any story you like, but here are a few ideas to help you get started:

 - A **close call** when something almost went very wrong
-- A **bad travel experience** — what went wrong? 🛫
+- A **bad travel experience** — what went wrong?
 - A story about bad **weather** or the **outdoors**.
 - The craziest thing you ever saw while **driving**.
 - A **near injury** — what were you doing and what happened next?